denisostoich/Week-08/readme.md

-# Readme Weekly Problem 08 - JavaScript
+# Readme Weekly Problem 09 - Functions & DOM

-This is the README file used in the problems of the "Become a QA" course.
+This is the README file used in the problems of the "Become a QA Automation" course.

 JavaScript exercises.